benbalter/benbalter.github.com/_posts/2020-08-28-trust-and-safety-before-someone-gets-hurt.md

 ### Internal education, consulting, shared services, and expertise

 Just building tools or establishing policies will never be enough.
 Equally important is cultivating a team with deep, platform-specific, subject-matter expertise that can build shared systems, educate feature teams as to the risks and remediations, consult on features for potential abuse vectors early in the product lifecycle, and drive a safety-centric product and engineering culture more broadly.
-Trust and Safety is only truly successful when it's part of the company's DNA and enjoys widespread executive and grassroots support.
+Trust and Safety is only truly successful in the long-run when it's part of the company's DNA and enjoys widespread executive and grassroots support.

 ### Tables stakes for any platform with user-to-user interactions